-Here are the answers to the questions that were asked in the October 2019 "Ask the Administrator" Facebook session.
+Here are the answers to the questions that were asked in the May 2020 "Ask the Administrator" Facebook session.

 If all the "requirements" for social distancing are not laws, only suggestions, why are people being threatened with being arrested and having there licenses revoked?
 Why cant we be at the bar until 2 AM, why cant we go to a movie and why is it that the only place we are safe is Walmart?
 Is it legal for an officer of the law to arrest a person for not social distancing, not leaving there business closed or for living within the freedoms we are granted in the constitution?